nearai/aitp/website/docs/capabilities/aitp-04-transactions/implementation-guide.md

 ## Implementation for Agent Developers

-### When to Use the Payments Capability
+### When to Use the Transactions Capability

-Use the Payments capability when your agent needs to:
+Use the Transactions capability when your agent needs to:

 1. Request payment for goods or services
 2. Process payments from users